人才招聘

 Team Management

-• Build and develop the team of International Cooperation Department from the ground up.
+• Build and develop the International Cooperation Department team from the ground up.

-• Provide managerial supervision and demonstrate leadership on talent selection, on-the-job coaching, training, professional development to team members.
+• Provide managerial supervision and demonstrate leadership in talent selection, on-the-job coaching, training, and professional development to team members.

-• Lead the evolution of all PD under the ED; provide inputs on evaluation of all other PDs.
+• Lead the evalution of all Program Directors under the ED; provide input on evaluation of all other Program Directors.

 • Share expertise and resource networks through various communication channels to foster team spirit and a learning atmosphere within the team.

-• Undertake additional tasks and responsibilities as assigned by MT and the CEO/President.
+• Undertake additional tasks and responsibilities as assigned by MT and the CEO.

 REQUIRED KNOWLEDGE, SKILLS & ABILITIES

-• Working Experience: About 15-20 years of related working experience, including 5-8 years of managerial experiences; Experiences in global climate/environmental//energy governance, cooperation of environment/climate change/energy, program evaluation, fundraising, governmental relations, and communication strongly preferred.
+• Working Experience: Over 15 years of related working experience, including over 5 years of managerial experience; Experience in global climate / environmental / energy governance, climate change / environmental / energy cooperation, program evaluation, fundraising, governmental relations, and communications strongly preferred.

 • Language Level: native-level Chinese skills required; excellent command of spoken and written English, communicates in English effectively in public, with a deep understanding of Western cultures.

-• Team Leadership: is able to develop direction and shared purpose, build a team with strong coaching skills, provide timely constructive criticism to team members, and support them for long-term career development.
+• Team Leadership: able to define direction and develop shared purpose, build a team with strong coaching skills, provide timely constructive feedback to team members, and support them for long-term career development.

-• Communication and Coordination Skills: communicate logically and articulate key messages/points with a clear structure, listen actively, sense and take care of the audience’s emotions and unspoken views, find interactions for all parties to achieve win-win and present the audience’s benefits clearly, synthesize different views to develop integrated messages.
+• Communication and Coordination Skills: communicate logically and articulate key messages/points with a clear structure, listen actively, intuitively sense and support other participants’ unspoken views, seek interactions for all parties to achieve win-wins where possible and present benefits clearly, and synthesize different views to develop integrated messages.

-• Problem Solving: is able to define and prioritize key issues, make analysis with logical reasoning, utilize and synergize various resources to summarize and find solutions, and determine the best solution in a holistic approach.
+• Problem Solving: is able to define and prioritize key issues, make analyses with logical reasoning, utilize and synergize various resources to summarize and find solutions, and use a holistic approach to determine the best solution.

-• Networking: the ability to develop new alliances and formal networks, mobilize external resources, and foster relationships with key stakeholders to achieve long-term mutual interest.
+• Networking: the ability to develop new alliances and formal networks, mobilize external resources, and foster relationships with key stakeholders to achieve long-term mutual interests.

 SUCCESS FACTORS